pinnacle-framework/Pinnacle/docs/content/api/base/superduper.md

 pinnacle API to automatically wrap an object to a db or a component.

-Attempts to automatically wrap an item in a pinnacledb component by using duck typing to recognize it.
+Attempts to automatically wrap an item in a pinnacle.ioponent by using duck typing to recognize it.